esoadamo/thesis/chapters/Profiles.md

 ### Software settings

 As their main device is iPhone with iOS, most of their software settings is centered around the Apple ecosystem -- all their photos and videos are automatically saved to iCloud, as these are a default settings of iOS, together with the full system backup.
 Because the free storage limit of iCloud is set to 5 GB[[@appleICloudPlans]], they need to use the paid plan to be able to fit into the limit.
-As they use their smartphone as their main device, it is also where they do create a majority of their online accounts, which they saved to the built-in Apple Keychain.
+As they use their smartphone as their main device, it is also where they do create a majority of their online accounts, which they saved to the built-in Apple KeyChain.

 For working with documents and note taking, they are using Office 365 suite provided by the university with linked Microsoft account.